 Grinding Gear Games could have slapped a $30 price tag on Path of Exile at launch, and we wouldn’t have batted an eye.
 It’s an action RPG in the same vein of gaming as Diablo with surprisingly high production quality.
 You can start playing Path of Exile for free, and you may never even want to invest any cash in the available options.

-Although the basic game is completely free, Path of Exile has a versatile platform that offers free high-quality gameplay, but it also gives players the choice to purchase a larger collection of games with microtransactions.
+Path of Exile has a versatile platform that offers free high-quality gameplay, but it also gives players the choice to purchase a larger collection of games with microtransactions.
 But there’s just as much free content available in this game as there is paid content, no matter how much you buy.
 For the past seven years, Grinding Gear has been building and updating Path of Exile, substantially updating content regularly to this day.
-The company’s dedication to improving the game over time means that you’ll probably never run out of playable elements, even if you stick to what you can get for free.
+With constant and consistent upgrades that this company has pledged to uphold indefinitely, you can play with new features as long as you’d like without ever having to spend a dime.

 The free version gives you an RPG with a minimum of 30ish-hours of action and a robust character creation system.
 There also are multiple PvP modes.
 If you want to buy upgrades, you can unlock exclusive armor sets, weapon effects, attachments, and whatever else you’re willing to pay for.
-Just a heads up, Path of Exile’s bundles are going to cost you.
+Keep in mind, though, that Path of Exile’s bundles have shockingly high price tags.
 Presumably, accounting for no pay-to-win elements, some of the packages will cost you a few hundred dollars.
 Hundreds of hours of gameplay come attached to those options, though.
 You have to see the bigger picture to understand that the upfront costs are well worth the expenditure because they end up being cheaper than costs incurred by buying multiple individual games or monthly subscriptions.